Turkey and the United Nations: Permanent Representatives

-Turkey has a permanent mission to the UN, which is led by the Permanent Representative (UN Ambassador), currently Feridun Sinirlioğlu, who was appointed in October 2016.
+Turkey has a permanent mission to the UN, which is led by the Permanent Representative (UN Ambassador), currently Sedat Önal, who was appointed in February 2023.

 Regional group of Turkey

 The United Nations has five geographical groups.
 Turkey participates in the works of both Western European and Others Group (WEOG) and the Asia-Pacific Group.
 However, as far as the elections are concerned, Turkey is considered to be a member of the WEOG Group.

 Peacekeeping missions

 Turkey's official UN peacekeeping stance is mainly determined by two documents.
 The first is Article 92 of the Constitution, which states that, in response to a UN request for peacekeepers, the National Security Council will advise the government and that the President will send the proposal to Parliament, which will make the final decision on whether or not to send troops.
 As a result, the parliament debates the plan and determines the amount of troops to be deployed, as well as other rules governing Turkey's participation in the operation.
 Turkish police officers, on the other hand, are hired in UN and non-UN missions under Article 77 of Law No. 657.

 The second document is the Concept on Turkey's Contribution to Peacekeeping and Peacebuilding Operations, which was released by Prime Minister Recep Tayyip Erdoğan on 15 March 2005.
 This document lays forth the principles that will influence Turkish peacekeeping choices.
 It necessitates that the peacekeeping mission in issue be given international legitimacy, which implies that UN Security Council must approve it.
 It also underlines that the government's missions in the Balkans, Central Asia, and the Middle East should be prioritized.
 Finally, mission goals must be clearly specified in order for the government to assess the costs and advantages of sending Turkish troops to the region.

 Turkey has participated in the following peacekeeping missions led by the UN: